-At eleven years old, with high school but a few months away, maybe I was a little too old to get carried away by the prospect of a Mario movie, at least in my head.
+At eleven years old and with high school but a few months away, maybe I was a little too old to get carried away by the prospect of a Mario movie, at least in my head.
 I don’t remember being all that enthusiastic.
-For one thing, Steven Spielberg’s long-awaited Jurassic Park was barely two months away, and its ubiquitous marketing campaign had swallowed me whole.
+For one thing, Steven Spielberg’s long-awaited Jurassic Park was barely two months away, its ubiquitous marketing campaign swallowing me whole.
 Anyone of a similar age will be all-too-familiar with Jurassic Park fever.
-Kids were dinosaur crazy that summer, and there are plenty of dinosaurs in the high-concept Mario movie to capitalise on that fact (they even added George Clinton’s Walk the Dinosaur to what was admittedly a rather stacked soundtrack), but people were more interested in what magic Spielberg, the man who brought us arguably the biggest summer blockbuster ever in Jaws, would conjure given modern CGI capabilities and the jaw-dropping animatronics at his disposal.
-I’ll never forget the moment a gobsmacked Laura Dern and Sam Neill first laid eyes on a Brachiosaurus as John Williams’ towering theme burst into life.
+Kids were dinosaur crazy in the summer of ’93, and there are plenty of dinosaurs in the high-concept Mario movie to capitalise on that fact (they even added George Clinton’s Walk the Dinosaur to what was admittedly a rather stacked soundtrack), but people were more interested in what magic Spielberg, the man who had kicked-off the summer blockbuster phenomenon with Jaws, would conjure given modern CGI capabilities and the jaw-dropping animatronics at his disposal.
+I’ll never forget the moment a gobsmacked Sam Neill first laid eyes on a Brachiosaurus as John Williams’ towering theme burst into life.
 It may not be up to much all these years later, but at the time it sent shivers down my spine.
 Super Mario Bros: The Movie I could hardly remember at all.

 The second script, written by Jim Jennewein and Tom S. Parker, was a much more traditional adaptation, a fairy tale satire along the lines of Shrek which Harold Ramis was approached to direct, but Ramis wasn’t interested, and once again it all fell apart.
 Rather than search for another experienced, high-profile director, Joffé turned to rookie duo Rocky Morton and Annabel Jankel, a married couple with a background in animation who landed the gig based on the producer’s admiration for their dystopian TV series Max Headroom.
 The three of them met in Rome, where Morton and Jankel hit Joffé with their initial pitch: “65 million years ago, when the meteor hit the Earth where Brooklyn is today, it pushed a small group of dinosaurs into a sub-dimension, and they evolved into something like us ― humans descended from reptiles.”
 And so began one of the most bizarre and troubled productions of the decade.